paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 `kubectl run nginx --image=nginx --requests=cpu=500m,memory=500M --expose --port=80`{{execute}}

-Now, Kubernetes about 10 seconds to create the deployment and service.
+Now, give Kubernetes about 10 seconds to create the deployment and service.
 Once 10 seconds has passed, execute this command to make sure the nginx pod was created:

 `kubectl get pods | grep nginx`{{execute}}